brandur/sorg/content/articles/minimalism.md

 ourselves and our peers that it's critical to get new technologies into our stack _right now_.
 That Go-based HA key/value store will take our uptime and fault resilience to new highs.
-That real-time event stream will enable immutable ledger that will become foundational keystone for the entire platform.
+That real-time event stream will enable an immutable ledger that will become foundational keystone for the entire platform.
 That sexy new container orchestration system that will take ease of deployment and scaling to new